Homological stability for automorphism groups: Stability with twisted coefficients

 A coefficient system $F$ associates to the sequence of groups $G_n=\Aut(A\op X^{\op n})$ a sequence of left $G_n$-modules $F_n=F(A\op X^{\op n})$, together with $G_n$-equivariant maps $F_n\to F_{n+1}$ induced by the upper suspension.
 Sequences of $G_n$-modules obtained this way have the property that the subgroup

 acts trivially on the image of $F_n$ in $F_{n+m}$.
-In particular, in the case where $G_n=GL_n(\Z)$ with $\C$ the category of finitely generated free abelian groups and split homomorphisms (as defined in Section~\ref{GLnsec}), it is {\em central} in the sense of \cite[Sec 2]{Dwy80}.
+In particular, in the case where $G_n=GL_n(\Z)$ with $\C$ the category with objects the finitely generated free abelian groups and morphisms the injective homomorphisms equipped with a choice of splitting (cf.\ Section~\ref{GLnsec}), it is {\em central} in the sense of \cite[Sec.~2]{Dwy80}.
 Conversely, we have the following:

 \begin{prop} Let $(\C, \op, 0)$ be a pre-braided homogeneous category and let $(A,X)$ be a pair of objects in $\C$.
 Suppose that $A\op X^{\op n}\not \cong A\op X^{\op m}$ in $\C$ when $n\neq m$.
 Let $G_n=\Aut(A\op X^{\op n})$.
 Suppose $M_n$, for $n\ge 0$, is a sequence of $G_n$-modules, together with $G_n$-equivariant maps $\s_n:M_n\to M_{n+1}$ satisfying that $\Aut(X^{\op m})$ acts trivially on the image of $M_n$ in $M_{n+m}$.
 Then there exists a functor